nsweeting/throttle/README.md

 ]
 ```

 You can also add throttle contexts to your config.
-This will allow us to access them by atom only in the future.
+This will allow us to access them by atom-only in the future.

 ```elixir
 config :throttle, [